Barbra Streisand and Serena Williams Are Presenting at the 2019 Oscars

-Barbra Streisand, Serena Williams Among 'Unique Talents' Set to Present at Oscars 2019
+Barbra Streisand, Serena Williams and More Are Presenting at the 2019 Oscars -- See the Full List

 The Academy of Motion Picture Arts and Sciences has announced the "unique talents" who will introduce this year's Best Picture nominees during Sunday's Oscars.